 Government mail service may be affected by the Canada Post labour disruption.
 Learn about how critical government mail will be handled.

-Status: Bill 16, the Traveller Protection and Destination Development Act, was introduced on February 25, 2026.
+Status: The Traveller Protection and Destination Development Act, received royal assent March 26, 2026.

 Ministry responsible: Tourism and Sport